carcassonne

 By the end of the 13th century, Carcassonne had acquired a castle, Château Comtaland, and an extension of the fortified wall.
 As it is today, the castle has a drawbridge and a ditch leading to the entrance.

 One section of the wall is notably Roman because of its layers of red brick and the shallow pitch of its terracotta tile roofs.
-Architect Eugène Viollet le Duc is responsible for guiding the restoration of the city that is enjoyed today by so many.
+Architect Eugène Viollet-le-Duc is responsible for guiding the restoration of the city that many people enjoy today.
 Starting in 1855, he entirely designed the city, rebuilding what was nothing more than ruins.

 The early fortifications at Carcassonne consisted of two lines of walls and a castle,